Skip to main content

 • Publication information (volume, issue, pages, DOIs or URLs)

-Be sure to consult an official style manual or style guide, all while paying attention to the edition!
+Be sure to consult an official style manual or style guide, while also paying attention to the specific edition.
 Make sure what you are following is current and/or recommended by your professor.

 If stuck, reach out to your professor, use Ask a Librarian, or contact your respective Writing Center